dougbtv/dougbtv.github.io/_posts/2017-06-29-kubernetes-crio.markdown

 ## Let's run this playbook!

 So there's a bit more setup than what's the meat and potatoes...
 We're about to do that now.
+(Note that we specify a kubernetes version to install here, there's a [current issue](https://github.com/dougbtv/kube-centos-ansible/issues/37) with the playbooks that doesn't yet know how to handle that.)

 ```
-$ ansible-playbook -i inventory/vms.inventory kube-install.yml -e 'container_runtime=crio'
+$ ansible-playbook -i inventory/vms.inventory -e 'container_runtime=crio' -e 'kube_version=1.6.7-0' kube-install.yml
 ```

 ## Verify the installation